My Fussy Eater | Easy Family Recipes

 Obviously it is unsweetened so for kids you may need to add something sweet to it to make it a little more appealing to younger palates.

-But personally I prefer to add my own natural sweeteners like honey or good quality maple syrup rather than having the refined white stuff pre-added.
+But personally I prefer to add my own natural sweeteners like a little honey or good quality maple syrup rather than having the refined white stuff pre-added.

-Almost any type of dried fruit and nuts would work in this recipe and fresh berries are also perfect for decorating the top as they freeze well.
+Almost any type of dried fruit and nuts would work in this recipe.

 Frozen Yogurt Bark